PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="076" /><label for="076">![076](/assets/slides/incident_response/incident_response.076.jpeg)</label>
 _076. Pick an owner._

 Then the IC needs to assign an owner.
 Remember how we assigned tasks to specific individuals?
-It’s no different with a post-mortem.
+It’s no different with a postmortem.
 Make sure there’s a clear owner, and that it's an **individual** and not a team.
-The most surefire way to make sure a post-mortem doesn't get completed is to assign it to a team instead of a specific person.
+The most surefire way to make sure a postmortem doesn't get completed is to assign it to a team instead of a specific person.

-The person you assign is responsible for completing the post-mortem, but they don't have to do it all themselves.
+The person you assign is responsible for completing the postmortem, but they don't have to do it all themselves.
 They can delegate out sections as they see fit.
 But you need someone on the hook for making sure it gets finished.

-As with assigning other tasks, you also want to give them a deadline, and make sure they've understood that they're responsible for completing the post-mortem.
+As with assigning other tasks, you also want to give them a deadline, and make sure they've understood that they're responsible for completing the postmortem.

 ---